Tomi Adeyemi: Career

-After Tomi Adeyemi moved to California, she worked at a Los Angeles film production company.
-When she decided to reduce her hours there to write a book, her parents, who had uprooted their lives in Nigeria to give her a better life, were not entirely accepting of this idea.
-Adeyemi says, "I'm first-generation Nigerian so I came out of my mother's womb and I was supposed to be a doctor, a lawyer or engineer, and I was like 'oh hey, I'm quitting my very well-paying job at a very stable company that has many future job opportunities for me' ...
+After Adeyemi moved to California, she worked at a Los Angeles film production company.
+When she decided to reduce her hours there to write a book, her parents were not entirely accepting of this idea.
+Adeyemi said, "I'm first-generation Nigerian so I came out of my mother's womb and I was supposed to be a doctor, a lawyer or engineer, and I was like 'oh hey, I'm quitting my very well-paying job at a very stable company that has many future job opportunities for me' ...
 I'm so lucky that my parents were like, 'obviously we're not crazy about this but we love you'."

 Adeyemi's first written novel did not yield positive feedback.
 She instead set herself a year to write another book that became Children of Blood and Bone, and she entered it into Pitch Wars, a competition program in which emerging writers are matched with editors and authors to revise their work before they submit it to a literary agent.

 Legacy of Orïsha trilogy

-Adeyemi's debut novel, Children of Blood and Bone, was released in March 2018, and debuted at number 1 on The New York Times Young Adult Hardcover Bestseller List.
+Her debut novel, Children of Blood and Bone, was released in March 2018, and debuted at number 1 on The New York Times Young Adult Hardcover Bestseller List.
 It is a young-adult (YA) fantasy novel, featuring protagonist Zélie Adebola, who fights a monarchy to return magic to her people.
-Adeyemi has said she wanted to write a fantasy novel set in West Africa so that "a little Black girl [could] pick up my book one day and see herself as the star...I want her to know that she’s beautiful and she matters and she can have a crazy, magical adventure even if an ignorant part of the world tells her she can never be Hermione Granger."
+Adeyemi has said she wanted to write a fantasy novel set in West Africa so that "a little Black girl [could] pick up my book one day and see herself as the star...I want her to know that she's beautiful and she matters and she can have a crazy, magical adventure even if an ignorant part of the world tells her she can never be Hermione Granger."
 Children of Blood and Bone was awarded the 2018 Andre Norton Award for Young Adult Science Fiction and Fantasy and is a finalist for the 2019 Lodestar Award for Best Young Adult Book.

 In late March 2017, Fox 2000 Pictures purchased the film adaptation rights to the book.
 Reportedly the deals for the publishing and film rights were approximately seven figures.
 Deadline described it as "one of the biggest YA debut novel publishing deals ever."

 In November 2018, Adeyemi accused Nora Roberts of plagiarizing the title of her novel, Of Blood and Bone from Children of Blood and Bone.
 Adeyemi later retracted the accusation saying "after talking to her, I believe our titles were created in isolation".
 Roberts later clarified that her book had been titled and submitted to her publisher one year before Adeyemi's.
 She also criticised Adeyemi's lack of fact checking and the fact that Adeyemi had not deleted the accusation a day later.